ResearchObject/ro-crate/docs/pages/use_cases/gide.md

 RO-Crate is a core part of the [GIDE technical stack](https://founding-gide.eurobioimaging.eu/gide-stack/), used as the metadata exchange format that harmonizes outputs from BIA, IDR and SSBD.

+The GIDE project was originally funded by the European Commission Horizon 2020 program from 1 January 2024 to 30 June 2026 under the grant "Founding a Global Image Data Ecosystem"  ([grant 101130216](https://cordis.europa.eu/project/id/101130216)).
+The participants of the project have, however, comitted to the continuity of the endeavour and updates on the project can be found on the "About" session of the [GIDE Portal website](https://www.gide-project.org/portal/about).

 ## Why RO-Crate

 The foundingGIDE project looked for a solution that would allow independently-operated resources to expose comparable metadata through compatible interfaces, while leaving their internal models untouched.

 The structure of RO-Crate was a natural fit for the project, and the details on the reasons are present in the [D7.1 deliverable](https://doi.org/10.5281/zenodo.20808012) of the foundingGIDE EU Horizon porject.
-Particularly, RO-Crate is an actively maintained community standard with tooling in multiple languages, a better than creating an arbitrary format.
+Particularly, RO-Crate is an actively maintained community standard with tooling in multiple languages, a better option than creating an arbitrary format.
 As it is based on JSON-LD, RO-Crate allowed for use cases that both relied on semantic web technologies (such as generating RDF and running SPARQL queries) as well as more traditional JSON-based workflows, as used for building the [GIDE search portal](https://www.gide-project.org/portal).
 This choice means the crates produced by GIDE remain meaningful to tools and consumers well beyond the project itself.

+Furthermore, RO-Crate's extensibility and expressiveness made RO-Crate a technical choice with future-proofing in mind.
+As the GIDE project continues to evolve, the  RO-Crate profile can be extended to accommodate new metadata fields and vocabularies, as well indicating the locations of the data payloads themselves.
+In particular, the GIDE participants continue to study the intersection of RO-Crate and the [OME-Zarr](https://ngff.openmicroscopy.org/) format, which is emerging as a standard for storing bioimaging data in the cloud, for providing federated architectures with FAIR data and metadata.

 ## How detached RO-Crates are used in GIDE